 Of the many ways to enjoy this region, the most complete is with your walking shoes.
 The fabulous part of Northern Spain is the speed in which you can get around on foot.
 Northern Spain Travel offers exciting walking journeys for al walking styles to fit and designed to maximum pleasure.

-Hotel Miró is located in the center of Bilbao, just 260 meters from the hotel, about 170 meters from the Museum of Fine Arts and 900 meters from the Zubizuri Bridge.
-The historic quarter, where you will find the Arriaga Theater and the Plaza Nueva, among others, is in walking distance.
+Hotel Miró is located in the center of Bilbao about 170 meters from the Museum of Fine Arts and 900 meters from the Zubizuri Bridge.
+The historic quarter, where you will find the Arriaga Theater and the Plaza Nueva among other points of interest, is in walking distance.